baraveze/D365/Doc/DatamigrationTool-CLI.md

 pac data import --dataFile "data.zip"
 ```

-This script can be run periodically to manage data migration more efficiently.
+This script can be run periodically to manage data migration more efficiently.pac